cbeck88/visit_struct/README.md

 for loop, the iterator has a fixed static type, and `member.value` similarly has a fixed static type.
 But the struct member types must be allowed to vary.

-The standard way to overcome issues like that is to use the visitor pattern.
+The standard way to overcome issues like that (without taking a performance hit) is to use the visitor pattern.
 One could hope that the following kind of syntax would be legal:

 ```